 The Provincial Infectious Diseases Advisory Committee (PIDAC) has produced provincial documents that detail best practice requirements for cleaning, disinfection and sterilization.
 These documents apply to all regulated health professionals (RHP) in Ontario.
 To provide the highest level of client safety, and to prevent transmission of infections, current best practices and standards established by Health Canada, Public Health Agency of Canada (PHAC), PIDAC, and the Canadian Standards Association (CSA) for cleaning, disinfection and sterilization must be followed.

-It is also important to follow manufacturer instructions for the maintenance and use of medical equipment/devices.
+It is also important to follow manufacturer instructions for the maintenance, use, and reuse of medical equipment/devices.
 Keep the manufacturer’s instructions on-site and review these instructions for all equipment.
-In the event that the manufacturer’s instructions for use do not meet the current PIDAC best practices and/or the standards established by Health Canada, PHAC, PIDAC, and the CSA, the highest level of standard must be followed.
+If the manufacturer’s instructions for use do not meet the current PIDAC best practices and/or the standards established by Health Canada, PHAC, PIDAC, and the CSA, the highest level of standard must be followed.

 Reprocessing medical equipment and devices